Truptipawar04/Modern_Website_Clone/README.md

  Modern Website Clone

 This project is a clone of an internationally awarded, modern website.
 I’ve achieved approximately 70% replication of both the design and functionality of the original website.
-I am working on itd responsiveness
+I am working on its responsiveness

 ## Features